 Everything You Need to Know About FIV Positive Cats

-The Virginia Beach SPCA is pleased to announce that we are now adopting out FIV positive cats.
+From time to time, he Virginia Beach SPCA has FIV positive cats available for adoption.
 While FIV is certainly a serious disease, a little extra TLC can provide these cats with a long, happy life.
-We’re excited for this new opportunity to help more animals find forever homes!
+Here’s what you need to know if you are considering adopting an FV positive cat.

 What is FIV?

 Feline Immunodeficiency Virus (FIV) is a lentivirus, like HIV, that affects cats around the world.
 Dr. Woyma, Virginia Beach SPCA’s Medical Director, explains that the virus attacks and compromises a cat’s immune system, making FIV positive cats more susceptible to infection.
 FIV is often confused with Feline Leukemia Virus (FelV).
-While Feline Leukemia can also cause immunosuppression, Feline Leukemia also leads to the development of cancers, anemia, kidney disease, with a much worse prognosis than FIV.
+While Feline Leukemia can also cause immunosuppression, Feline Leukemia also leads to the development of cancers, anemia, and kidney disease.

 FIV is only contagious among cats and difficult to transmit.
 It is also slow-acting, so cats generally do not show any symptoms until years after being infected.
 The amount of time it takes for the virus to make a cat become immune compromised can vary, but once symptomatic, FIV positive cats are more vulnerable to contracting other diseases.
 However, with the proper care, FIV positive cats can live healthy, happy lives.

 As a responsible pet owner, it is always important to prevent exposure to FIV.
 The best way to prevent your cat from contracting the virus is to keep your cat indoors and never let your cat roam free outside.
 Indoor cats have the lowest risk of contracting the virus.
 In addition, if your cat is going to be spending any time around other felines, make sure all cats have tested negative for FIV.
-The Virginia Beach SPCA tests every cat for FIV and recommends to know the FIV status of any recently adopted cat prior to entering your home.
+The Virginia Beach SPCA tests every cat for FIV and recommends that you learn the FIV status of any recently adopted cat prior to letting it enter your home.